Bazina/DiscordBotJS/Code Documentation.md

 ## Helper Functions

-- **initializeRecentFiles():** Initializes recent files when the bot is started.
-Calls Google Drive API functions to pull recent file changes.

 - **pushIntoRecentFileInfoUsingResponseMessage(responseMessage):** Adds information about a file into the list of recent files.

 - **loopOverChanges(changedFiles, callTimeStamps):** Loops over the changes in Google Drive and notifies the Discord channel about new changes.